symfony/symfony-docs/components/http_foundation.rst

 The purpose of the :class:`Symfony\\Component\\HttpFoundation\\Session\\Flash\\FlashBagInterface` is to provide a way of settings and retrieving messages on a per session basis.
-The usual workflow for flash messages would be set in an request, and displayed on page redirect.
-For example, a user submits a form which hits an update controller, and after processing the controller redirects the page to either the updated page or a error page.
+The usual workflow for flash messages would be set in an request, and displayed after a page redirect.
+For example, a user submits a form which hits an update controller, and after processing the controller redirects the page to either the updated page or an error page.
 Flash messages set in the previous page request would be displayed immediately on the subsequent page load for that session.
 This is however just one application for flash messages.